VH-Lab/vhlab-bayesoridir-matlab/README.md

 ## Examples

-1. Small example to explore the fitting:
+1. Small example to explore the parameter estimation:

 ```[matlab]